velis74/DynamicForms/docs/reference/layout.md

 * rows: A list of Row objects defining the layout structure.
 * component_name: The name of the Vue component to use for rendering (default: "df-form-layout").
 Used for overriding default rendering.
 * columns: Number of columns for automatically added fields (default: 1).
+Also important for layout and colspan.
 * size: Size of the layout ("small", "large", "", etc.).
 Mostly effective when this layout is going to be rendered in a dialog.
 See [DialogSize](dialog-size) for reference on size classes.
 * header_classes: CSS classes for the header.